EnockNiyo/EnockNiyo/README.md

 ### Hi there I am Enock Niyomungeri a Software Engineer.

 With 2+ years of experience in the IT field.
 With strong full-stack coding skills, I am able to develop high quality and highly secure code using modern methods.
 I have participated in design and code reviews for International projects.
 I have been in multicultural, flexible and self-organized work environment in cross-functional Scrum Teams.
-Enjoying challenges and problem solving tasks, I am here to help companies save time and increase sales.
+Enjoying challenges and problem solving tasks, I am here to help companies save time and increase sales via coding, I can work as job developer or freelancer depanding on project.

 <!--
 **EnockNiyo/EnockNiyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.